2lindell/advent/docs/source.txt

 Section - Blasting

-Blasting it with is an action applying to two things.
+Blasting it with is an action applying to two visible things.
 Understand "blast [something] with [something]" or "blast [something]" or "blast" as blasting it with.
 Understand the commands "detonate", "ignite", and "blowup" as "blast".
 Report blasting it with (this is the block blasting rule): say [M67]"Blasting requires dynamite."
 (A).
 Rule for supplying a missing noun while blasting:
-	now the noun is the location.
+	now the noun is the location;
+	now clarified is true.
 Rule for supplying a missing second noun while blasting:
 	if the location encloses the mark rod, now the second noun is the mark rod;
 	otherwise now the second noun is the location.